Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Introduction

 Recently it was found that the probability density functions (PDF) of every complex time delay quantity \cite{Fyodorov2019,Lei2022,Patel2023,Mao2023,Saalman2024} in non-Hermitian systems has the same universal $-3$ power law tail \cite{Lei2021Stats,shaibe2025}.
 Since complex time delays diverge at singularities of their associated scattering parameter \cite{Hougne2021,Huang2022}, the tail of the PDFs give a measure of the abundance of these phenomena.
-In this paper we will go further to show that the PDF of any quantity that diverges solely at a scattering singularity has the same $-3$ power law tail independent of the function, singularity, or system parameters.
+In this paper we will go further to show that the PDF of any quantity that has a simple pole divergence solely at a scattering singularity has the same $-3$ power law tail independent of the function, singularity, or system parameters.